 The first project includes:

-Construction will begin in May 2013 and the estimated completion is approximately 14 months.
-The estimated construction cost is $4.6 million.
+Construction began in May 2013 and was complete in September 2014.
+The construction cost was $4.6 million.

 The second project includes: